 Importantly, the maintenance fees can only be submitted within a window starting six months before the corresponding deadline.
 For example, the first maintenance fee can be submitted no earlier than 3 years from the issue date.
 Late submissions up to six months after the deadline may be accepted with the payment of an additional surcharge.

 Overall, it is important to have an understanding of what type of patent application is submitted, the significance of the filing date, and knowledge of maintenance deadlines to ensure the continuation of patent rights.
-If you have any questions about filing a patent application or need assistance with the maintenance of an existing patent, please contact an IP attorney at Gerben Law Firm for a free consultation.
+How long a patent lasts depends on these factors.
+If you have any questions about filing a patent application or need assistance with the maintenance of an existing patent, please contact an IP attorney at Gerben IP for a free consultation.